Musical Theatre

 CCM set the standard for musical theatre training ... literally.
 CCM Musical Theatre was the first program of its kind in the US, and it continues to be a leader in the industry.

-A four-year bachelor of fine arts (BFA) program, it was used by the National Association of Schools of Theatre in formulating the guidelines for the accreditation of Musical Theatre programs nationwide.
+A four-year interdisciplinary bachelor of fine arts (BFA) program, it was used by the National Association of Schools of Theatre in formulating the guidelines for the accreditation of Musical Theatre programs nationwide.

 If you are a high school student intent on studying musical theatre, more I cannot wish you than to enroll at the University of Cincinnati College-Conservatory of Music.